nwgong/Walnut-autotunato/12-channel/README.md

 - A new field is added to the typedef, which is a CS pin.
 Please wire accordingly to your 12 Channel CS pins for the DACs.

-i.e. DAC_LIST[11], is consider to be connected to Teensy Pin #5, and using DAC0 output.
+> DAC_LIST[11], is consider to be connected to Teensy Pin #5, and using DAC0 output.
-DAC_LIST[12], is consider to be connected to Teensy Pin #5, and using DAC1 output.

-for the channels shared on the same PIN, the first (odd number) uses DAC0, the even number uses DAC1.
+DAC_LIST[12], is consider to be connected to Teensy Pin #5, and using DAC1 output. for the channels shared on the same PIN, the first (odd number) uses DAC0, the even number uses DAC1.

 ### Remarks: